open-make/airtrack-doc-website/predrill.md

 #### Constructional drawing long sides (distances in millimeter)

-- The side with the 2mm predrills need to be close to the 5mm predrills as indicated by the arrow in the constructional drawing.
+- The side with the 2mm pilot holes need to be close to the 5mm pilot holes as indicated by the arrow in the constructional drawing.

 ![](images/long_sides_use_ex001.png)